-The UK post study work visa, officially known as the Graduate Route, allows international students to stay and work in the UK after completing their studies.
-The PSW visa UK offers 2 years of unrestricted work permission (3 years for PhD graduates), without requiring employer sponsorship.
-This comprehensive guide covers everything about the post study work visa UK eligibility requirements, application process, fees, and the important changes coming in 2027 that will affect future applicants.
+The UK Post Study Work visa, officially known as the Graduate Route, allows international students to stay and work in the UK after completing their studies.
+The PSW visa offers 2 years of unrestricted work permission (3 years for PhD graduates) without requiring employer sponsorship.
+This guide covers eligibility requirements, the new £937 application fee from 8 April 2026, total costs of £3,007 (2-year) or £4,042 (3-year PhD), application process, and the important duration reduction from 1 January 2027 — a deadline current students must understand.

 Understanding the UK Post Study Work Visa in 2026

 The Graduate Route (commonly known as the PSW visa or post study work visa) was introduced in July 2021, replacing the former Tier 1 Post-Study Work visa that closed in 2012.
 It provides international graduates from UK universities with a valuable opportunity to gain work experience without needing employer sponsorship.
-The PSW visa UK is one of the most popular immigration routes, with over 100,000 applications granted annually.
+The PSW visa is one of the most popular immigration routes, with over 100,000 applications granted annually since its introduction.

 What is the PSW Visa UK?